 The template agenda and activity list include suggested duration and scheduling guidelines for each of the sessions.
+Surveyors will adjust the duration of activities as needed to complete the required evaluation and objectives.
 On the first day of survey, there will be an opportunity for you to work with the surveyor(s) to prepare an agenda for the visit that will fit with your day-to-day operations.